 - In some cases, updated kitchen hardware might make a big difference in the look and style of the kitchen.

 - New kitchen fixtures can add visual appeal and technological benefits to your kitchen.
-Smart choices will increase efficiency, and in many cases they can even save you money on future utility bills.
-See also: Green design trends for 2016 and beyond.
+Water-efficient and energy-efficient choices are likely to lower your monthly utility bills and increase your home’s efficiency.
+See also: Green design trends for 2019 and beyond.

 If you are upgrading your home in hopes of generating a more lucrative or faster future home sale, it could be helpful for you to contact a competent real estate agent who has sold many homes in your area.
 A knowledgeable real estate agent should be able to advise you of features that current local home buyers are interested in; your agent may also be able to offer helpful insights about the value of your home in relationship to other current property values in your area.